Glasgow Drug and Alcohol Rehab Treatment Centres

-A GP can make a referral to local alcohol rehab centres but some patients prefer to make contact with alcohol recovery centres themselves direct.
+A GP can make a referral to local drug rehab and alcohol rehab centres but some patients prefer to make contact with alcohol recovery centres themselves direct.
 A good place to start is to Google something like “alcohol rehab near me”.

 At the Ocean Recovery Centre, we specialise in supporting our valued Glasgow patients with alcohol withdrawal treatment and long-term alcohol recovery strategies.
 By working together with you, we can help you regain control over your life and body.

 Our highly experienced, caring Glasgow rehabilitation centre team is completely committed to your treatment and ongoing sustainable recovery.
 To talk to a member of our team in total confidence, please contact us on (number) or complete the contact form below.

 Considering alcohol withdrawal treatment?
 Alcohol is synonymous with fun and socialising in Britain and that’s fine in moderation.
 But you could have a drink problem if:

 - you often drink in the daytime

 - you get very drunk in social situations